CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ## Docker-based deployment

 Next, we can proceed to deploy CogStack ecosystem using Docker Compose.
-It will configure and start microservices based on the provided Compose file: `examples/example2/docker/docker-compose.yml`.
+It will configure and start microservices based on the provided Compose files:
+- common base configuration, copied from `examples/docker-common/docker/docker-compose.yml` ,
+- example-specific configuration copied from `examples/example2/docker/docker-compose.override.yml`.
 Moreover, the PostgreSQL database container comes with pre-initialized database dump ready to be loaded directly into.

 In order to run CogStack, type in the `examples/example2/__deploy/` directory:
 ```bash
 docker-compose up
 ```